 I would hoard the most ridiculously useless things that somewhere at the back of my mind, I knew I would never, ever use.

-This included stacks of old newspapers from recent years, magazines from my childhood in the 1990’s, hoover attachments for hoovers that were no longer in my life, and so much more.
+This would include stacks and stacks of old newspapers from recent years, magazines from my childhood in the 1990’s, hoover attachments for hoovers that were no longer in my life, and so much more.

-Since then, I have had several huge clear-outs around my home and the place has honestly never felt more refreshing.
+Since then, I have had several huge clear-outs around my home and the place has honestly never felt more refreshing and light.
 The energy seems to flow around so much better and I feel like I can think more clearly.